As per the KISSmetrics report, a website with less than 3 seconds loading time is preferred over others.

 Tools such as SEMrush, Moz, Ahrefs, Similarweb, etc. help you analyze the traffic of your site in comparison to competitors’.
 This comparison gives you a deeper insight into your rankings and helps you gather ideas to increase your organic traffic.
 Doing a thorough competitor analysis is the key, don’t let them slip away.

 As already mentioned, we don’t anticipate a downturn in these jobs.
 However, reshaping of attributions and workflows is a possibility.
 Therefore, even if you are a UX specialist or you have in-house UX designers, keep yourself/them educated about the usage of data in daily tasks.

 Of course, one is not expected to be a data scientist or an analyst, but being aware of changes and the latest tools to incorporate within their daily processes can help.
 The upcoming UX professionals are expected to have a few coding skills and somewhat of data science knowledge so that they can design using data.

-Data can for-sure improve web design if used with correct insights.
-The main focus remains to solve the client’s queries.
-Accumulating data can do just that -- providing relevant, real-time answers to the clients.
+Data can for-sure improve web design if used with the right insights.
+The main focus remains to solve the client’s queries and accumulating data can do just that -- providing relevant, real-time answers to the clients.